Stable image reconstruction using total variation minimization: Introduction

 Recall that the (univariate) Haar wavelet system constitutes a complete orthonormal system for square-integrable functions on the unit interval, consisting of the constant function

 the mother wavelet

 and dyadic dilations and translates of the mother wavelet

-The \emph{bivariate} Haar system comprises an orthonormal system for $L_2(Q)$, the space of square-integrable functions on the unit square $Q = [0,1)^2$, and is derived from the univariate Haar system by the usual tensor-product construction.
+The bivariate Haar wavelet basis is an orthonormal basis for $L_2(Q)$, the space of square-integrable functions on the unit square $Q = [0,1)^2$, and is derived from the univariate Haar system by the usual tensor-product construction.
 In particular, starting from the multivariate functions

-the bivariate Haar system consists of the constant function and all functions
+the bivariate Haar system consists of the constant function $H^0(u,v) \equiv 1$, and all functions

 Discrete images are isometric to the space $\Sigma_N \subset L_2(Q)$ of piecewise-constant functions